 Keywords: Evaluation, benchmarks, LLM

 Abstract: The development of Large Language Models (LLMs) is advancing at a fast pace, and choosing the right benchmarks has become central to understanding and characterizing real progress.
 The community now faces an abundance of benchmarks.
-We often lack a systematic way to tell which benchmark is harder, which provides cleaner separations between models, or which offers sufficient topical and linguistic coverage for a developer’s use case.
+We often lack a systematic way to tell which benchmark requires more advanced skills, which provides cleaner separations between models, and which offers sufficient topical and linguistic coverage for a developer’s use case.
 This paper proposes a principled and quantitative answer.
 We introduce three metrics for benchmark quality, hardness, separability, and diversity, each with explicit mathematical definitions suitable for automated evaluation pipelines.
-We further derive a difficulty–aware leaderboard index that rewards solving genuinely hard items.
-We instantiate the framework across math, coding, knowledge, instruction following and agentic evaluation suites.
-Together, these metrics enable systematic comparison and selection of the right benchmarks for model developers.
+We instantiate the framework across math, coding, knowledge, instruction following and argentic evaluation suites.
+We will also release the raw evaluation data to facility further studies.
+Together, these metrics and data enable systematic comparison and selection of the right benchmarks for model developers.

 Submission Number: 166